QinghuiYan/TrickyIdeas/README.md

 # Tricks
-# This is a collection on tricky ideas.
+# This is a collection of tricky ideas.